 Public health practice.
 Organizational practices or processes that are necessary and sufficient to assure that the core functions of public health are being carried out effectively.

 Regulation.
 An authoritative rule.
 Standards specify what those covered by a law must do to meet the law’s requirements.

 Remediation.
 A process for a local health department that has been deemed “Conditionally Accredited” to create and implement a corrective action plan in reference to the “Not Met” Standards/Benchmarks.
 If the corrective action plan meets the Accreditation Standards/Benchmarks, the Accreditation Board shall determine the local health department to be Accredited.

 Risk.
 The likelihood or probability that an individual will experience a certain event.

 Rule-making (also referred to as rulemaking or rule making).
 The development of regulations for future enforcement.
 Rule-making describes what is expected in general terms and is done apart from and before any particular instances of failure to comply with regulations.

 Rules (for Accreditation).
 The rules establish the process for local health departments to become accredited pursuant to G.S.
 130A-34.1.

 Site visit.
 An on-site visit of the health department by a team of experts to clarify, verify, and amplify the information in the self‑assessment and the organization’s ability to meet a set of public health standards.
-The site visit team reviews the self-assessment instrument and supporting documentation, interviews the local health department staff and other persons necessary to evaluate compliance with the standards and inspects the facilities in accordance with the standards.
+The site visit team reviews the self-assessment instrument and supporting documentation, interviews the local health department staff and other persons necessary to evaluate compliance with the standards and inspect health department facilities as needed to satisfy activity requirements.